Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 **Promises**

-Give promises when you sure, always give estimates.
+Give promises when you are confident, always give estimates.

 **Interaction**